 Many military members are searching for a way to continue to education.
 Although the military is a great way for financial income as well as serving the country, many people cannot afford to pay for college.
 For those who are enlisted in the military, they may decide to look at the GI Bill with assistance for college funding.

-The G. I. Bill was originally created after World War II.
+The GI Bill was originally created after World War II.
 Its purpose was to help support those who were in need of financial assistants for college.
 The same rules apply today.
 Current military members, selective reserve, and those who are National Guard service members can call received benefits for financial assistance from the G. I. Bill.
 Veterans of the military can also receive these benefits from the G. I. Bill.
-The purpose of receiving a G. I. Bill is to assist these individuals with the funds that are affiliated and receiving a college education as well as further benefits within the military.
+The purpose of receiving a G. I. Bill is to assist these individuals with the funds that are affiliated and receive a college education as well as further benefits within the military.
 There are various branches of the GI Bill all of which affect everyone differently, as it is associated with their branch of service as well as their rank.